LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 Meetings should be regular and take place in the same venue.
 The group leader needs to make sure this happens.
 We all feel safer when we know what to expect.
 Try not to have surprises, and try to make sure meetings start and end on time.

-\[Box\] A group leader should arrange a suitable time and venue for meetings.
+> A group leader should arrange a suitable time and venue for meetings.

 ### 4-22 Why is the first group meeting important even if not much is done?